13 Best Books on Emotional Intelligence

 Another book by Brown makes the list, as the power to be vulnerable is an important aspect of emotional intelligence.
 In this book, Brown uses 12 years of pioneering research to dispel the myth that vulnerability is weakness.
 News flash: It’s not!

 Instead, Brown argues the vulnerability makes us stronger, and it is our most accurate measure of courage.
-Vulnerability is the core of difficult emotions, but it is also the thing that gives us the ability to feel joy and belonging.
+Vulnerability is the core of difficult emotions, but its also the thing that gives us the ability to feel joy.
 She writes: “When we shut ourselves off from vulnerability, we distance ourselves from the experiences that bring purpose and meaning to our lives.”
 That’s a damn good quote!

 For more on vulnerability listen to the episode of Him & Her called Peak Performance, How To Achieve Your Goals, Vulnerability, & How To Recover During Tough Times.